-Have you ever felt really tired or sad, even when everything in your life seems okay?
-Maybe you go to work or school, smile at people, and do what you’re supposed to but inside, you feel empty or low.
-If this sounds like you, you might be dealing with something called high-functioning depression.
+Have you ever felt sad or tired even when your life looks fine?
+Maybe you go to work or school.
+You smile at people.
+You do all the things you should.
+But inside, you feel low, empty, or unhappy.
+If this feels like you, it may be a sign of high-functioning depression.

-What are the signs of high-functioning depression, why it’s easy to miss, and how to get support.
-If you’ve been asking yourself, “What’s wrong with me?” this might be the answer.
-And the good news is, help is out there.
+What are the signs of high-functioning depression, why it’s easy to miss, and how to get support?
+If you keep asking yourself, “Why am I not okay?” this might be the answer.
+The best part is, support is available.
 You don’t have to go through this alone.
 Explore therapy options at Novu Wellness.

 What Is High-Functioning Depression?

-High-functioning depression is when someone feels sad, tired, or empty inside but still gets things done.
-You might go to school or work, take care of your family, and smile at others.
-On the outside, everything looks fine.
-But on the inside, it’s a different story.
+High-functioning depression happens when someone feels sad, tired, or empty inside but still does their daily work.
+You may go to school or work.
+You may take care of your family.
+You may smile at others.
+From the outside, everything looks fine.
+But inside, it feels very different.

-This kind of depression can be hard to see because the person keeps moving forward.
-They don’t stay in bed or cry all the time.
-Instead, they hide their feelings and try to act “normal.”
-It’s like wearing a mask every day.
+This type of depression is hard to notice.
+The person keeps moving forward.
+They do not always stay in bed.
+They do not cry all the time.
+Instead, they hide their true feelings.
+They try to act “normal.”
+It feels like wearing a mask every single day.

 Doctors sometimes call this Persistent Depressive Disorder (PDD).
-It means the sadness lasts a long time, even if it’s not very strong.
-But even small sadness that doesn’t go away still matters.
+This means the sadness lasts a long time, even if it feels light.
+But even a small sadness that never goes away is still important.
+You don’t have to feel “very bad” to ask for help.
+If every day feels heavy, that already matters.

 Signs You Might Have High-Functioning Depression

-Here are some signs to look for.
+Here are some signs to notice.
 Do any of these sound like you?

-- You keep busy so you don’t have to think.
+You keep yourself busy so you don’t have to think.

-- You feel like you’re just going through the motions.
+You feel like you are just moving through the day.

-- You feel guilty or not good enough.
+You feel guilty or think you are not good enough.

-- You don’t enjoy things like you used to.
+You don’t enjoy the things you once loved.

-If you said “yes” to a few of these, you might be living with high-functioning depression.
-Don’t worry,you are not alone, and there is help.
-Explore signs and symptoms of depression.
+If you said “yes” to a few of these, you may have high-functioning depression.
+But don’t worry.
+You are not alone.
+Many people feel this way, and help is always there.

 Quick Self-Check: Do These Sound Like You?

 Here’s a short quiz.
-Answer yes or no to each question:
+Answer yes or no:

-- Do you feel like you’re just “getting through” each day?
+- Do you feel like you are just getting through the day?

 - Do you stay busy so you don’t have to think about your feelings?

-- Do you feel low or sad most days?
+- Do you feel sad on most days?

 - Do you feel like no one really knows how you feel?

-- Do you wonder, “What’s wrong with me?” even when things seem okay?
+- Do you ask yourself, “What’s wrong with me?” even when things seem okay?

 Why It’s Easy to Miss High-Functioning Depression

-In places like Georgia, people are often taught to be strong and not show their feelings.
-You might hear things like, “Don’t complain,” or “Just keep going.”
-That can make it hard to talk about what you really feel.
+In Georgia, people are often taught to be strong and not show feelings.
+You might hear, “Don’t complain,” or “Just keep going.”
+This can make it hard to talk about your feelings.

 High-Functioning Depression vs. Burnout

-Sometimes people think they’re just tired or stressed.
+Sometimes, people think they are just tired or stressed.
 But burnout and high-functioning depression are not the same.

-If you’re not sure which one you’re feeling, that’s okay.
-Talk to a therapist at Novu Wellness, they can help you figure it out.
+If you are not sure which one you are feeling, that is okay.
+A therapist at Novu Wellness can help you understand and get support.

 How Culture and Personality Play a Role

-How you were raised or the kind of person you are can affect how you handle hard feelings.
+How you were raised or the kind of person you are can change how you deal with hard feelings.

-In Georgia and many places, people are taught to “stay strong” and “keep smiling.”
-That can make you feel like you have to hide how you feel.
+In Georgia and many places, people are told to “stay strong” and “keep smiling.”
+This can make you feel like you have to hide your feelings.
 You may think, “I should be okay.
 I don’t want to bother anyone.”

 Your personality matters too.
-If you always try to please others, do everything right, or take care of everyone else, you might ignore your own feelings.
+If you always try to make others happy, do everything right, or take care of everyone, you might ignore your own feelings.
 You may even feel guilty for feeling sad.

 But your feelings are important.
 You don’t have to be perfect or strong all the time.
-It’s okay to ask for help when you need it.
+It is okay to ask for help when you need it.
 Find someone who understands.

 Myths About High-Functioning Depression

-Sometimes, the things we hear can make us think our feelings aren’t serious.
-But that’s not true.
-Let’s look at some common myths and the truth.
+Sometimes, people say things that make you think your feelings are not important.
+But that is not true.
+Here are some common myths and the truth.

-You don’t have to “prove” you’re hurting.
-If you’re not feeling like yourself, that’s enough.
-You can talk to someone who gets it.
+You don’t have to prove you are hurting.
+If you don’t feel like yourself, that is enough.
+You can talk to someone who understands.

 Stories from Real People (Names Changed)